-Lavender + Diffused (\$???) - "Plasma" is the subject of many projects and is expected in good numbers over the next few years.
-Some appear to resemble light-silvery pewters and others resemble dark gray pewters, but with less of the "brown" colors.
+corn is the subject of many projects and is expected in good numbers over the next few years.
+Overall darkness is highly variable between individuals.
+Some appear to resemble light-silvery pewters and others resemble dark gray pewters, but with less of the browns.